djb03/Football-Match-Result-Forecast/README.md

-# Generalizecd interpretable model for forecasting football match results
+# Generalized interpretable model for forecasting football match results
 Data sources for this Project: European Soccer Database (https://www.kaggle.com/datasets/hugomathien/soccer) and European Soccer Database Supplementary (https://www.kaggle.com/datasets/jiezi2004/soccer).

 The code and dataset for the proposed model (Yeung et al., 2022) are contained in the following files.